ChiaYunhan/Stock-Market-ETL-Pipeline/README.md

 # Stock Market ETL Pipeline

-This project performs ETL (Extract, Transform, Load) operations on stock market data using Airflow and Google Cloud.
+This project performs ETL (Extract, Transform, Load) operations on stock market data from a web API using Airflow and Google Cloud.

 ## Setup